The following policies and procedures draft has been updated pursuant to Faculty Senate Bill 91017. 11/17/93.

 1.)
 The five students shall be nominated by the president of the Associated Student Government to the president of the university for formal appointment.

 a.)
 Three (3) students shall be appointed - one (1) representing Debate, one (1) representing Music and one (1) representing Theatre. b.)
-The remaining two students must not be majoring in the division of Communication/Theatre Arts or the Division of Music nor
+The remaining two students must not be majoring in the Department of Communication/Theatre Arts or the Department of Music nor

 participate in Debate.